chappyasel/WebExperiments_Backend/README.md

 ## Intro

-Web Experiments backend is a monorepo for my [AWS EB](https://aws.amazon.com/elasticbeanstalk)-hosted online portfolio website along with MySQL / PHP / Node.js / Express backends for various other personal projects including [Weightlifting App](https://apps.apple.com/us/app/id1266077653) and ESPN Fantasy Football stats.
+Web Experiments backend is a monorepo for my [AWS EB](https://aws.amazon.com/elasticbeanstalk)-hosted online portfolio website along with Node / Express / PHP / MySQL backends for various other personal projects including [Weightlifting App](https://apps.apple.com/us/app/id1266077653) and ESPN Fantasy Football stats.

-Currently, I am in the process of deprecating my PHP / MySQL backend in favor of a AWS EB app running Node.js / Express with DynamoDB and S3 as my storage components.
+Currently, I am in the process of deprecating my PHP / MySQL backend in favor of a AWS EB app running Node / Express with DynamoDB and S3 as my storage components.
 I previously had my backend running on a Linux instance managed by GoDaddy but I decided to convert to AWS due to reliability and cost benefits.

 ## Contents